FallenChromium/Acer-Swift3-2018-hackintosh/README.md

 **Reboot**

-In
- System Preferences, Display, you should now see the Brightness slider.
+In System Preferences > Display, you should now see the Brightness slider.
-You may remap brightness change to F10-F11 as did I, anyway you can't use stock brightness shortcut without Karabiner.
+You may remap brightness change to F10-F11 as I did, stock keys require an SSDT patch.

 **Fn Keyboard Shortcuts (same as on Windows)**